oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 - Add the terraform command to your path
   - On Mac: export PATH=$PATH:`pwd`
   - On Windows: go to System Steetings, Advanced, Environment Variables, and add the path to your Terraform directory

-##### Installing Oracle SQL Developer

-You should have Oracle SQL Developer installed on your machine.
-If not, you can download the latest version from [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).